 Undergraduate music majors take courses in music theory, music literature, music history, and conducting; receive private lessons on a selected instrument and/or in voice; and participate in a major ensemble.
 Other courses are selected within chosen areas of concentration.
 In all programs, applied instrumental or vocal studies develop musicianship and performance ability.
 Students are accepted for private lessons depending upon demonstrated musical ability and available staff resources.

 The Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) in music are liberal arts degrees with an emphasis in music.
 In addition to a general education core and the music concentration, students complete either a two-year competency in a foreign language or a complementary minor.
 Students take 18-19 credits in music electives.

 The Bachelor of Music (B.Mus.) with an option in music education leads to K-12 Vocal or Instrumental certification for North Dakota public schools.

 The B.Mus. in performance leads to professional performing careers or preparation for graduate school.
 Students select a concentration in instrumental, vocal or piano studies.

 NDSU also offers the Master of Music and the Doctor of Musical Arts degrees.

 Further, the Department of Music offers a minor in music consisting of 21 credit hours of music classes, including applied study, ensembles, academic studies and electives.

-Curriculum guides for all programs are available from the Division of Fine Arts.
+Curriculum guides for all programs are available from the School of Music.

 Degree programs in music education prepare students for opportunities as elementary, high school or college teachers, while performance degree students usually seek performing or conducting careers.
 Graduates often choose careers as professional teachers, instrumentalists or vocalists, and conductors.
 There are also more general opportunities in various music industries.